AARP Eye Center

 How you can resist

-Especially when it comes to bulk purchases, that means thinking ahead.
+When it comes to bulk purchases, that means thinking ahead.
 Woroch plans for the next couple of weeks when she makes her shopping list.
 “No matter how good of a deal you got on a food item, it's a total waste if it's ending up in the trash,” she says.
 “This is why meal planning and using overlapping ingredients for multiple dishes for the week can really reduce your food waste."

 2. Letting you linger